-NOTE: I'll give an integrating factor, if necessary.
+NOTE about integrating factors: I'll give an integrating factor, if necessary.
 You should be able to derive equations that define the integrating factor, as done in class and on pages 98-99.
 That is, if you look in the book, see if you can figure out how Equation 27 on pg.
 99 was derived.

-Models
+Models.
 Be familiar with (be able to construct) the following models:

-Exponential growth, Logistic growth, Free fall, Newton's Law of Cooling, Tank Mixing, and compound interest (Example 2, p.
-54-55, and esp. bottom of 55).
+Exponential growth, Logistic growth, Free fall, Newton's Law of Cooling, Tank Mixing, and compound interest (with continuous compounding).

+For the growth models, be able to solve using doubling times (for example, if the population doubles in 10 days, etc).
 For any physics problems, values of constants (like g) would be given to you.